paritytech/polkadot/roadmap/implementers-guide/src/node/utility/availability-store.md

 For each head in the `activated` list:
 	- Note any new candidates backed in the block.
 Update the `CandidateMeta` for each.
 If the `CandidateMeta` does not exist, create it as `Unavailable` with the current timestamp.
 Register a `"prune_by_time"` entry based on the current timestamp + 1 hour.
   - Note any new candidate included in the block.
 Update the `CandidateMeta` for each, performing a transition from `Unavailable` to `Unfinalized` if necessary.
 That includes removing the `"prune_by_time"` entry.
 Add the block hash and number to the state, if unfinalized.
-If the head is final already, just set the state to `State::Finalized`.
-Set pruning info accordingly.
+Add an `"unfinalized"` entry for the block and candidate.
   - The `CandidateEvent` runtime API can be used for this purpose.
   - TODO: load all ancestors of the head back to the finalized block so we don't miss anything if import notifications are missed.
 If a `StoreChunk` message is received for a candidate which has no entry, then we will prematurely lose the data.